tangalbert919/Programming-Labs/README.md

 It doesn't matter if you are learning this for fun, or if programming will become your life.
 I am just making these labs, in hopes that people are able to learn stuff from them.
 I make these labs when I have the time to do it.

+This is not an alternative to reading a book on learning a programming language, nor is it an excuse to not take a class in Computer Science.
+This is just for users to learn some code, and possibly gain some skill from it.

 ### Issues
 ------------------------------------------
 If you found any issues within these labs, please [create an issue ticket here](https://github.com/tangalbert919/Programming-Labs/issues/new/).